workspacemrqz/DashEvolut/replit.md

     - Chart visualization: Expense breakdown by frequency with total amounts and quantities
     - Filters: Replaced name filters with frequency (Mensal/Anual/Semanal/Único) and status (Ativo/Inativo) filters
     - Table columns: Descrição | Valor | Periodicidade | Categoria | Data de Início | Status | Ações
-    - Excel export: Updated to "despesas-financeiras-{date}.xlsx" with all expense fields
+    - Excel export removed: Export functionality has been completely removed from the page
   - **Navigation**: Sidebar updated from "Servidores" to "Gestão Financeira" with DollarSign icon
   - **Data Preservation**: All date formatting in pt-BR locale (DD/MM/YYYY), currency in R$, proper ISO date conversion for API calls